-For this month’s issue of the Forum, we have invited a small cadre of religion scholars to participate in a “scholars’ roundtable” reflecting on the implications of a Trump presidency for the academic study (and teaching) of religion.
-Throughout the month we will be publishing pieces by a diverse group of scholars in the fields of religion and religious studies.
+For this month’s issue of the Forum, we invited a small cadre of religion scholars to participate in a “scholars’ roundtable” reflecting on the implications of a Trump presidency for the academic study (and teaching) of religion.
+Throughout February and March we will be publishing pieces by a diverse group of scholars in the fields of religion and religious studies.
 Each scholar has been invited to share how the “Trump phenomenon” will shape (or has already shaped) their particular research, teaching, and activism as scholars of religion.
-Sarah E. Fredericks, Assistant Professor of Environmental Ethics at the Divinity School, will close out the series by offering a response to the posts.
+Sarah E. Fredericks, Assistant Professor of Environmental Ethics at the Divinity School, closes out the series by offering a response to the posts.
 We invite you to join the roundtable conversation by sharing your thoughts in the comments sections on the Forum site.

-The first contribution to the roundtable comes from Anthony M. Petro (Boston University) in an essay titled, “How Not to be a (Religious Demographic) Size Queen in an Epidemic.”
+- Anthony M. Petro (Boston University), “How Not to be a (Religious Demographic) Size Queen in an Epidemic”

 CLICK HERE to visit the new website for the Religion & Culture Forum.